-- 4. If you have data for only one state and the data does not contain a state column, type in the state abbreviation in the State field to automatically exclude any addresses not in that state. - 5.
-Once you have selected all of the geocoding options, click OK.

-Once you have set up geocoding, you can use it for the Import Tabular Data or Acquire Database Data features.
+- 4. If you have data for only one state and the data does not contain a state column, type in the state abbreviation in the State field to automatically exclude any addresses not in that state. - Once you have selected all of the geocoding options, click OK.
+Now that you have set up geocoding, you can use it for the File > Import Tabular Data or File > Acquire Database Data features.
 Each of these have options to read the data as addresses and then geocode them.

-8.7.3.
-Geocoding Your Address Book
+8.7.3 Geocoding vCards

-As an easy demonstration of Cartographica's geocoding abilities, you can geocode your address book with a single command once you have configured the geocoding.
+As an easy demonstration of Cartographica's geocoding abilities, you can geocode vCards (or addresses dragged from the Address Book).

-Procedure 8.13.
 Geocoding your address book